Close Search

 Montana does not have mandatory harvest reporting requirements for deer and elk taken using paper licenses.

-Montana has given hunters the option to use electronic tags.
+Montana allows hunters the option to use electronic tags.
 The Montana MyFWP app provides a digital wallet to store and display licenses and digital carcass tags, known as E-Tags, that can validate your harvest in the field.
 When you validate your E-Tag, it automatically reports your harvest to Montana Fish, Wildlife, and Parks.

 Hunt Planning